 Robbery is “the taking or attempting to take anything of value under confrontational circumstances from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear of immediate harm.”

 There were a total of 1,087 robbery offenses committed in 2020.
 Highways, streets, and alleys were the most common robbery locations, and commercial residences were the second most common.

-While not top offenses in Utah, murder and rape still occur.
-In 2020, the state saw 102 murder charges filed and 1,809 rapes charges.
+While not the most common crimes in Utah, murder and rape still occur.
+In 2020, the state saw 102 murder charges filed and 1,809 rape charges.
 Per the Utah population of over 3 million, the rate per 1,000 for murder is 0.03 and 0.55 for rape.